ricksuggs/node-redis-distributed-scraper/README.md

 #### API:

-The REST API is included in the Kue library, but one additional endpoint has been added to fetch the job result from nedb
+The REST API is included in the Kue library, but one additional endpoint has been added to fetch the job result from sqlite3

 ##### Create a job: